nextapps-de/flexsearch/doc/encoder.md

 You can't extend to the built-in tokenizer "exact", "forward", "bidirectional" or "full".
 If nothing of them are applicable for your task you should tokenize everything inside your custom encoder function.

-If you get some good results please feel free to share your encoder.
+If you get some good results please feel free creating a pull request to share your encoder to the community.

 ### Encoder Processing Workflow